In this article, we will show you the best solutions on unlocking a locked SIM Card and the different types of sim card locks for your information.

 1. Locked SIM:

-Sometimes, people like to use some additional security features on their phones, such as SIM lock using a PIN code or a password.
+Sometimes, people like to use some additional security features on their phones, such as SIM locks using a PIN code or a password.
 It is usually aimed at preventing unauthorized use of your SIM card in case of theft.
 You have to enter the SIM PIN to use your phone.

 In addition, if you wonder about how to change the IMEI number on your iPhone, here are the easy solutions you should check out.